from your local machine git clone firstname.lastname@example.org:heroku/ruby-rails-sample.git

 # from your local machine git remote add dokku email@example.com:ruby-rails-sample git push dokku master

-When the deploy finishes, the application's URL will be shown as seen above.
+When the deploy finishes, the application's URL will be shown.

 Dokku only supports deploying from its master branch, so if you'd like to deploy a different local branch use: